dsb-ifi/dHT/index.md

 ## Summary

 In this work, we propose $\partial\text{HT}$ as a differentiable tokenizer that can be retrofitted to existing vision models.
-[Our paper](https://arxiv.org/abs/2511.02652) demonstrates that the resulting models produce competative results in classification, segmentation, and provides benefits like high-quality automated raster-to-vector graphics conversion.
+[Our paper](https://arxiv.org/abs/2511.02652) demonstrates that the resulting models produce competitive results in classification, segmentation, and provides benefits like high-quality automated raster-to-vector graphics conversion.
 We show that models can be effectively retrofitted with $\partial\text{HT}$ tokenizers, opening the door for modular tokenization methods for more effective vision modeling. *We hope our work contributes to inspiring more work on tokenization; an often overlooked but central component of modern vision models.*

 ### Citation